 Myth – “Those with astigmatism can’t opt for Lasik”

 Fact – This was true with the older techniques of the surgery.
-But, with the invention of new and better technologies for Lasik, most levels of astigmatism can be treated safely and with precision.
-In fact, a majority of patients opting for Lasik have some astigmatism.
+But, with the invention of new and better technologies for Lasik surgery, most levels of astigmatism can be treated safely and with precision.
+In fact, a majority of patients opting for Lasik eye surgery have some astigmatism.
 And the surgery offers exceptional results for all types of refractive errors – nearsightedness, farsightedness, and astigmatism.

-We at InSight Vision Center are always eager to help you understand the benefits of Lasik.
+We at InSight Vision Center in Fresno, California are always eager to help you understand the benefits of Lasik eye surgery.
 So don’t let your fears hold you back.
-Visit us today and know more about how you can get a normal and clear vision with Lasik.
+Contact our eye surgeon today and know more about how the Lasik eye surgical procedure can get you a normal and clear vision with Lasik eye surgery.